 You’re visiting a neighbor or friend’s house, perhaps helping with repairs or watching the big football game.
 At some point during the day, you trip over a rug, fall down stairs or slip on a wet patch on the deck.
 Not only are you a bit sore from the fall, but your injuries send you to the hospital.
 The homeowner apologizes profusely and says it was just an accident.
 However, you’re now faced with medical bills for the visit and possibly long-term care too.
 At this point, what options do you have?

-Does the Owner Have Insurance and Want to Use It?
+Does the Owner Have Insurance?

 For slip and fall injuries, pursuing a claim with the property owner’s homeowners’ insurance is a solid starting place.
 Yet, several factors come into play that need to be considered too.
 Although lenders require homeowners to take out a policy with their mortgage, many who have paid off this outstanding amount decide to drop their insurance over the expense.
 As such, your friend or neighbor may not have coverage at all.